rmaharja/dogImageGenerator/README.md

 To execute the exercise, type: `node dogImageGenerator.js`

-## The correct solution should answer the following questions:
+## The correct solution should pass the following steps:

  1. Given a list of dog breeds from the dog.ceo API, what is the count of the sub breeds for each breed?
     - Expected Output: please look at `expectedBreedCount.json`